hashicorp/terraform-website/content/source/docs/enterprise/sentinel/import/tfstate.html.md

 main = rule { tfstate.terraform_version matches "^0\\.11\\.\\d+$" }
 ```

+-> **NOTE:** This value is also available via the [`tfplan`][import-tfplan]
+import, which will be more current when a policy check is run against a plan.
+It's recommended you use the value in `tfplan` until Terraform enterprise
+supports policy checks in other stages of the workspace lifecycle.
+See the
+[`terraform_version`][import-tfplan-terraform-version] reference within the
+`tfplan` import for more details.

+[import-tfplan-terraform-version]: /docs/enterprise/sentinel/import/tfplan.html#value-terraform-version

 ## Namespace: Module

 The **module namespace** can be loaded by calling